MKLepium/id2223-scalable-machine-learning/Lab2/README.md

 This ammounts to a total of 496,000 input rows of training data and 16,000 input rows of validation data.
 Since this data is way too large to keep it in ram or stored on disk as a single file, we need to chunk it into smaller pieces.
 We chunked the input data into chunks of 1000 rows for a total of 496 chunks of training data and 16 chunks of validation data.
+Each of those preprocessed chunks is about 1 GB in size.
 This allows us to keep the data in ram and process it in batches.

 ### Training the model.